LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 ![img/add-pump-list.png](img/add-pump-list.png){width="400"}
 {align="center"}

  Verify that the green LED on the RileyLink goes on and off as you touch the switch for RileyLink you are using indicating a successful Bluetooth connection between the RileyLink and your iPhone.
 Leave the RileyLink enabled with its green LED and slider turned on, and then touch the **Continue** button on the bottom.
 The Pod Settings screen should have the previous Basal Rates and Delivery Limits in effect from your previous run which can be verified at this time.
-Once ready, select **Continue** on the bottom of the screen.
+Once ready, select **`Continue`** at the bottom of the screen.

 ![img/pod-settings-delivery-limits.png](img/pod-settings-delivery-limits.png){width="400"}
 {align="center"}